poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-We've seen that already, when they've been dragged into the light, and finally now are forced to account for what it is that they're doing, and to realize that their economic interests are imperiled by the spying system, exercising their unparallelled power to demand that it be reined in.
+We've seen that already, when they've been dragged into the light, and finally now are forced to account for what it is that they're doing, and to realize that their economic interests are imperiled by the spying system, exercising their unparalleled power to demand that it be reined in.
 I think that all of those things are very possible as serious constraints on the surveillance state.